Buddhika-ops/healthcare-dw/README.md

 ## Data Model
 ### Source
  - Synthea — synthetic patient
 data generator.
-No real patient data is used anywhere in this project
+No real patient data is used anywhere in this project.

 ## Pipeline Orchestration